JoaoCampagnolo/Behav_clustering_thesis/README.md

 techniques.
-To accomplish such a classification, this study employs a state-of-the-art tool for tracking 3D pose of tethered _Drosophila_, _DeepFly3D_, to collect a dataset of x-, y- and z- landmark positions over time, from tethered _Drosophila Melanogaster_ moving over an air-suspended ball.
+To accomplish such a classification, this study employs a state-of-the-art tool for tracking 3D pose of tethered _Drosophila_, _DeepFly3D_, to collect a dataset of x-, y- and z- landmark positions over time, from tethered _Drosophila melanogaster_ moving over an air-suspended ball.
 This is succeeded by unprecedented normalization across individual flies by computing the angles between adjoining landmarks, followed by standard wavelet analysis.
 Subsequently, six unsupervised behavior classification techniques are compared - four of which follow proven formulas, while the remaining two